Fitness Business FAQs – Part 2

 When you client is happy with what they’ve achieved with your help, don’t be afraid to ask for reviews or references and maybe to recommend you further to their friends and acquaintances.

-You’re new to this and you’ve just secured your first client.
 How do you set the time of the training session?

 Always give your client a choice between two times but don’t ask or say ‘when you prefer’.
 That just says you don’t have too many clients and leaving too much choice can be confusing for people.
 By giving them a choice between two times, it will make this whole thing easier.